pawelkruzynski/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_network_config/guide.en-gb.md

 ### Step 2 - Selecting or activating a vRack Services

 In this second step you will create a vRack Service.
 If you don't already have a vRack Services activated, you can do it at this step.
-Click on "Activate", and you will be redirected to the vRack Services configuration page.
+Click on `Activate`{.action} to be be redirected to the vRack Services configuration page.
 For more information on vRack Services configuration, please refer to [this page](/pages/network/vrack_services/global).

 Once your new vRack Services is activated, you will need to go back to the `Configure Network Parameters`{.action} page to perform the rest of the configuration (i.e. Step 1 above).

 ![without network configuration](images/03-EFS.png){.thumbnail}

 ### Step 3 - Selecting or creating a subnet

 Select the subnet on which you want to expose your Enterprise File Storage service.
 If your subnet does not yet exist, it is necessary to create it.
-To do this, go to the vRack Services configuration page, “Subnet” tab.
-For more information on creating a subnet, you can consult [this page](/pages/network/vrack_services/global).
+To do this, go to the vRack Services configuration page then to the `Subnet`{.action} tab.
+For more information on how to create a subnet, refer to [this page](/pages/network/vrack_services/global).

 ![Enable vRack Services](images/05-EFS.png){.thumbnail}